aliquod/plotting_recipes/README.md

-# GGPlot2 Templates
+# Plotting Recipes
-Templates for data visualization with ggplot2
+Templates for data visualization with ggplot2 and Python

 ## Index
 [Visualizations for Machine Learning](#ML)